katatotum/ArticleRecommendationExploration/README.md

 ### Method 2: User-User Based Collaborative Filtering
 Determines similarity between users and then recommends new articles from similar users.

-### Method 3: Matrix Factorization
+### Method 3: Singular Value Decomposition (Matrix Factorization)
-Builds out a matrix decomposition based on user-article interactions.
+Builds out a matrix decomposition based on user-article interactions for recommending articles.

 ## Acknowledgements
 This project is part of Udacity's Data Scientist Nanodegree and as such uses some starter code and verbiage provided by Udacity.
 Additionally, the datasets are provided by IBM.